sleeping-in-bed/pypjt/docs/source/usage.rst

       [project]
       name = "your-package-name"
-      version = "0.0.0"  # This field will be managed by semantic-release description = "Your package description"
+      version = "0.0.0"  # This field is managed by semantic-release description = "Your package description"
       authors = [
           { name = "Your Name", email = "your@email.com" }